 where $V_{\overline{\mathrm{X}},\mathrm{X},\mathrm{Y},\tilde{\mathrm{Z}}}$ are the single-beam lattice depths and $k_{\mathrm{L}}=2\pi/\lambda$.
 Gravity points along the negative $y$-direction.
-To control the energy offset $\Delta_{\mathrm{AB}}$, we vary $\theta$ around $\pi$ by changing the frequency detuning $\delta$ between the $\overline{\mathrm{X}}$ and the $\mathrm{X}$ (which has the same frequency as $\mathrm{Y}$) beams using an acousto-optic modulator (AOM), see Fig. 1c.
+To control the energy offset $\Delta_{\mathrm{AB}}$, we vary $\theta$ around $\pi$ by changing the frequency detuning $\delta$ between the $\overline{\mathrm{X}}$ and the $\mathrm{X}$ (which has the same frequency as $\mathrm{Y}$) beams using an acousto-optic modulator, see Fig. \ref{fig:haldane-scheme}c.
+The point where $\Delta_{\mathrm AB}=0$ is determined from transfer measurements in a static lattice with an accuracy of 7 Hz.
 The phase $\varphi_{\mathrm{L}}$ is stabilised to $0.0(3)^\circ$ using a heterodyne interferometer \cite{Tarruell2012}, and the visibility of the interference pattern is $\alpha=0.81(1)$.
 We minimise the intensity imbalance between the incoming and reflected lattice beams in the $x-y$ plane such that the remaining imbalance between left and right vertical tunnelling is less than $0.3\%$, as determined from Raman-Nath diffraction on a $^{87}$Rb Bose-Einstein condensate.
-The final lattice depths are set to $V_{\overline{\mathrm{X}},\mathrm{X},\mathrm{Y},\tilde{\mathrm{Z}}}=[5.0(3),0.45(2),2.3(1),0]\,E_{\mathrm{R}}$, where $E_{\mathrm{R}}=h^2 /2 m\lambda^2$, and $m$ denotes the mass of $^{40}$K. Using a Wannier function calculation \cite{Uehlinger2013}, we extract the corresponding tight-binding parameters $t_{0,1,2,3}/h=[-746(81),-527(17),-527(17),-126(7)]$\,Hz, for the horizontal, the left and right vertical nearest-neighbour tunnelling links, and the horizontal link across the honeycomb cell, respectively (see Supplementary Material).
+The final lattice depths are set to $V_{\overline{\mathrm{X}},\mathrm{X},\mathrm{Y},\tilde{\mathrm{Z}}}=[5.0(3),0.45(2),2.3(1),0]\,E_{\mathrm{R}}$, where $E_{\mathrm{R}}=h^2 /2 m\lambda^2$, and $m$ denotes the mass of $^{40}$K. Using a Wannier function calculation\cite{Uehlinger2013}, we extract the corresponding tight-binding parameters $t_{0,1,2,3}/h=[-746(81),-527(17),-527(17),-126(7)]$\,Hz, for the horizontal, the left and right vertical nearest-neighbour tunnelling links, and the horizontal link across the honeycomb cell, respectively (see Supplementary Material).
 This results in a bandwidth of $W/h=3.9(1)$\,kHz.
 The amplitudes for the next-nearest-neighbour tunnel couplings are $t'_{1,2,3}/h=[14,14,61]$\,Hz and do not affect the gaps and the topological transition line.
 The nearest-neighbour tunnelling is renormalized in the modulated lattice, which decreases the effective bandwidth to $W_{\mathrm{eff}}/h=3.3(1)$\,kHz.
 All experiments are carried out in the presence of a weak underlying harmonic confinement with trapping frequencies $\omega_{x,y,z}/2\pi=[14.4(6),30.2(1),29.3(3)]$\,Hz, which originates from the Gaussian intensity profiles of the red-detuned lattice beams.
 The lattice depths are calibrated using Raman-Nath diffraction on a $^{87}$Rb Bose-Einstein condensate.
-To determine $\alpha$, we drive quasi-momentum resolved interband transitions for a spin polarised Fermi gas loaded into a chequerboard lattice by periodically modulating the lattice depthand measure the band gap at ${\bf q}=0$.
+To determine $\alpha$, we drive quasi-momentum resolved interband transitions for a spin polarised Fermi gas loaded into a chequerboard lattice by periodically modulating the lattice depth and measure the band gap at ${\bf q}=0$.